jcsung-star/Challenge_4/README.md

 # Module_4_Challenge

-This python project contains data preparation, analysis, and visualizations for key risk and return metrics.
+This python project contains data preparation, analysis, and visualizations for key risk and return metrics to compare the S&P 500 to four other portfolios.
+The project will calculate risk and return metrics, like the daily returns, standard deviation, and beta.
+It will also identify the portfolio with the best risk-and-return profile in this project.

 ---